 Why are children still guessing and not decoding?

 Children need to practise using the phonic knowledge and skills they have been taught.
-Initially, the best way to do this is by providing them with exercises in the form of texts which are decodable.
-If the teacher offers the child a text that is not decodable , she/he is encouraging the child to guess.
-How else can the child access the text?
-Are children being offered decodable texts to practice their reading skills?
+Initially, the best way to do this is by providing them with exercises in the form of texts that are decodable.
+If teachers offer children texts that are not decodable, they’re encouraging the child to guess.
+How else can the children access the texts?
+Are they being offered decodable texts to practise their reading skills?

 Is the pace of teaching matched to the children?
-If the pace is too fast some children will not retain what has been taught.
+If the pace is too fast, some children will not retain what has been taught.
 The fundamental building blocks of reading are essential.
 Gaps that are created will need to be revisited and filled in.
-It is better to work at a slower, steadier pace, building the child’s confidence at each stage.
+It is better to work at a slower, steadier pace, building children’s confidence at each stage.

-Is enough practice included in the programme so that the new knowledge can be internalised and absorbed?
+Is enough practice included in the programme, so the new knowledge can be internalised and absorbed?

 Good teacher training would solve all the above.
 Have we invested enough in teacher training?
 Are our teachers confident and skilled in teaching the most important life skill a child needs to learn in school?